 Colin is the middle of three children, all of whom had lots of different activities growing up, so organization was integral to our household’s success.

 Because ADHD kids have difficulty with time management to begin with, it was equally important to organize Colin’s upcoming projects, assignments, and tasks, which we tackled on Monday nights.

-*Even if your ADHD child thinks that reading and writing are boring or unnecessary, teach him or her the importance of communication:
+Even if your ADHD child thinks that reading and writing are tedious or unnecessary, teach him or her the importance of communication.

 He now understands that everything he learns in reading and writing, from vocabulary to sentence structure, will also play into effective and successful verbal communication skills.

-I’m proud that Colin, even with his ADHD has turned into a successful college student and look forward to him having success in the field of his choice.
-Additional reading tips may be found through your local library or online at your local bookstore.
+I’m proud that Colin, even with his ADHD, has turned into a successful college student, and look forward to him having success in the field of his choice.

 Kathy Doyle Thomas, executive vice president, joined Half Price Books (www.hpb.com) in July 1989.
 Her contact and follow information is below.